 I have the same problem!
 I’m from Madrid but now live in Munich ….
 Spain is not usually very cold in winter, but Germany´s winter it is terrible!
 I love dresses and especially shoes, but here Ive not found a way to be myself, because cannot use any of my clothes… until spring!.
 Wearing horrible snow boots and jeans and sweaters everyday it´s driving me crazy!…. any advice?posted over 2 years ago

 I love dressing in the summer- Cute dresses and skirts with a cardigan on top.

 I am the exact opposite!
 I hate getting dressed in the summer and always feel so unfashionable.
 I like to wear skinny pants with wedges in the winter (gumsole wedges if it is snowing/icy out) and a really nicely cut minimal cashmere sweater, a circle scarf/interesting or handcrafted scarf (check out Boticca they have some great ones) and great jewelry.
-I personally feel more chic in minimal clothes and find that a pared down look with one or two really interesting pieces (shoes or jewelry) does the trick.posted 4 months ago
+I personally feel more chic in minimal clothes and find that a pared down look with one or two really interesting pieces (shoes or jewelry) does the trick.posted over 2 years ago

 I am having so much trouble this winter!
 Luckily, we haven’t had snow in Seattle yet, but it’s still been pretty cold.
 Definitely focus on chic accessories, like fur hats and cute gloves.
 I know fur hats are very popular in London right now and so warm!
 I don’t know if you’re into maxi skirts and dresses, but I’ve found they’re perfect for cold weather since they hide long layers like leggings.
 They even work over boots!
-You’ll look chic and feel warm!posted 4 months ago
+You’ll look chic and feel warm!posted over 2 years ago

 I’m having the same problem!
 We’re having record low temps here in Utah this season, so it’s been tough to break out of the skinny jean and a sweater rut.